 - Though they're all highly anthropomorphised, the mice in Cat City are normally of realistic size compared to the cats.
 However the rats who appear with them both side-by-side in different scenes mess up the whole thing.
 They seem to be just a little bit shorter than the cats, yet at the same time aren't that much taller than the mice.
 Most jarring of all, Grabowski (a mouse) fits comfortably into a bottle that one of the rats drank empty in one scene, and later stands face to face with him, coming up to the rat's shoulder.
 Also, a bunch of chickens appear in one shot, and are apparently as small compared to cats as they are to humans in real life.

-- Happens all the time in Ren and Stimpy, due to the show's Off Model / Rule of Funny / Grossout Show nature.
+- Happens all the time in The Ren & Stimpy Show, due to the show's Off Model / Rule of Funny / Grossout Show nature.
 Characters can wildly change size from one shot to the next, usually to set up a physical gag.